dra-tu/Java-Music-Player/README.md

 ## Installation
 ### Dependencies
 - java
-  - buid and testet whit java-23
+  - build and tested whit java-23
 ### Download
 Can be found in Releases